dvaoru/ApkRenamer/README.md

 You can place app.apk to \"in\" folder, new_icon.png to \"icon\" folder and run java -jar renamer.jar without arguments.
 Your renamed_app.apk will be placed in \"out\" folder"

+## Notice
+- You may not use ApkRenamer for any illegal purposes;
+- The repacked APKs should not violate the original licenses.